 Since then, he went on to complete his MA in Sport Studies from the German Sport University of Cologne.
 In particular, he has been part of ground-breaking research and activism such as his involvement in the United Nations Convention on the Rights of Persons with Disabilities and working on Article 30.5 that addresses the right to sport, recreation, physical activity, physical education and play.
 He also helped to establish the Excellence in Sports Performance Yearly Award (ESPY) for Best Male and Female Athlete with a Disability, and is speaking all around the world on the importance of Including disabilities to our debates on inclusivity and diversity.

 I was honoured to be able to listen to one of these presentations.
-The most profound part of his talk was where he challenged the label of Paralympian, and the spirit of Olympism.
+The most profound part of his talk was his challenging of the label of Paralympian, and the spirit of Olympism.

 I was startled, because I have never before been challenged in this regard.
 I was left perplexed.
 Why have I never critically observed this separation?
 The most common response would be that they need different facilities but as a matter of fact they use the same facilities just two weeks after the Olympic Games.
 Hence, there is more than enough scope for the two to be fully integrated.